brianchoate/lustrous/README.md

 Lustrous provides a complete and self–contained, isolated, portable and reproducible environment for working with [Varnish](https://www.varnish-cache.org/) configuration.
 Lustrous stands on the shoulders of giants and is built on top of industry–standard technology.
 It offers the quickest possible start into the Varnish Configuration Language.
 With a healthy dose of automation, it makes test–driven Varnish configuration easier than ever.

+## Requirements ##

+In order to run Lustrous you need a reasonably powerful 64-bit x86 hardware with at least 1GB of RAM and 2GB of free disk space available and an operating system capable of running [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
+On Linux, you also need a [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System) server.

+**Lustrous has not been tested on a Mac or a Windows PC.**

 ## Quick Start ##

 This section assumes you are using [Debian GNU/Linux](https://www.debian.org/), [Ubuntu](http://www.ubuntu.com/) or another decent Debian–based distribution.